magnusmorton/openharmonyASPLOS/README.md

 ## Exercise 2: Object orientation
+**For the remaineder of these exercises, your working directory should be the root directory of this repository.**

 Have a look at the code in the  `exercise02` directory.

 You can compile the entire package with `cjc -p exercise02 -o ex2`, then run